Gonorrhea: Antibiotics

 Antibiotics are used to treat gonorrhea infections.
 As of 2016, both ceftriaxone by injection and azithromycin by mouth are most effective.
 However, due to increasing rates of antibiotic resistance, local susceptibility patterns must be taken into account when deciding on treatment.
 Ertapenem is a potential effective alternative treatment for ceftriaxone-resistant gonorrhea.

-Adults may have eyes infected with gonorrhoea and require proper personal hygiene and medications.
+Adults may have eyes infected with gonorrhea and require proper personal hygiene and medications.
 Addition of topical antibiotics have not been shown to improve cure rates compared to oral antibiotics alone in treatment of eye infected gonorrhea.
 For newborns, erythromycin ointment is recommended as a preventative measure for gonococcal infant conjunctivitis.

 Infections of the throat can be especially problematic, as antibiotics have difficulty becoming sufficiently concentrated there to destroy the bacteria.
 This is amplified by the fact that pharyngeal gonorrhoea is mostly asymptomatic, and gonococci and commensal Neisseria species can coexist for long time periods in the pharynx and share anti-microbial resistance genes.
-Accordingly, an enhanced focus on early detection (i.e., screening of high-risk populations, such as men who have sex with men, PCR testing should be considered) and appropriate treatment of pharyngeal gonorrhoea is important.
+Accordingly, an enhanced focus on early detection (i.e., screening of high-risk populations, such as men who have sex with men, PCR testing should be considered) and appropriate treatment of pharyngeal gonorrhea is important.